A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Peter leaned in even more and held Paula tightly in his arms.

 I know what you mean.
 It scares me too.
-I have not wanted to push around sex, because I saw that you were not wanting it.
+I have not wanted to push for sex, because I saw that you were not wanting it.
 At the same time, I get so frustrated and mad and angry, and sometimes lash out too.
 It’s not ok.
 I truly miss you and want to find a way to rebuild our sexual passion.
 I don’t know how to do this either, and what I’ve tried by proposing new things doesn’t seem to work.
 Sex is important to me, and these last few years have been very hard on me … I feel rejected and disconnected, which effects me and you.
 I don’t like pulling away from you or being angry at you.
 We will figure this out together.
 You’re important to me, and I am not going to let this push us apart.

 Peter and Paula lingered in the embrace, assuring each other of the importance of their relationship and of finding answers together.